 TimerTask is an abstract class defined in java.util package.
 TimerTask class defines a task that can be scheduled to run for just once or for repeated number of time.
-In order to define a TimerTask object, this class needs to be implemented and the run method need to be overriden.
-The run method is implicitly invoked when a timer object schdedules it to do so.
+In order to define a TimerTask object, this class needs to be implemented and the run method need to be overridden.
+The run method is implicitly invoked when a timer object schedules it to do so.

 Note: An instance of TimerTask class is used to define a task the needs to run periodically.

 - TimerTask(): Creates a new timer task

 true if this task is scheduled for one-time execution and

 has not yet run, or this task is scheduled for repeated execution.

 Returns false if the task was scheduled for one-time